Dementia is an umbrella term for all such instances where a person’s memory and ability of cognitive thinking get severely damaged.

 The effect of dementia is so severe that it can interrupt or halt the everyday activities of an individual.
 Statistics regarding the prevalence and healthcare expenses of this mental concern demonstrate the graveness of the matter.

-Due to the greater prevalence of dementia among our senior citizenry, many people think of it as a pitfall and unwanted consequence of aging.
+Due to the greater prevalence of dementia among our senior citizenry, many people think of it as a pitfall and an unwanted consequence of aging.
 However, dementia can affect a person from any age group.

 The fact that dementia is incurable makes it very vital to get oneself educated with all the factors that have been researched and studied for their role in increasing the chances of acquiring this mental illness in different forms.